hawaii-desktop/greenisland/README.md

   If disabled, compatibility with old X11-only applications will not work.

+* **ENABLE_ONLY_EGLDEVICEINTEGRATION**

+  Disabled by default.
+Pass `-DENABLE_ONLY_EGLDEVICEINTEGRATION:BOOL=ON` to cmake in order to build and install device integration plugins.

+  This option is meant for packagers.
+The best way to package Green Island for multiple devices is to ship device integration plugins with separate packages.

 ## Installation

 It's really easy, it's just a matter of typing: